 KNOWLEDGE and aesthetical conception OF LITERARY EDUCATION

-The emphasis of the Czech literary education system has until recently been in the contrast between the aesthetical approach and the knowledge-based approach.
-We therefore compared these different concepts in the Framework Educational Program for Basic Education (current curriculum) and the textbooks for the primary school.
+The emphasis of the Czech literary education system has, until recently, been in opposition to the aesthetical approach and the knowledge-based approach.
+We therefore compared these different concepts in the Framework Educational Program for Basic Education (current curriculum) and the textbooks for primary schools.
 The curriculum is regarded as the standard default frame of literacy education.
 The textbooks are currently the only tool that implements the curricular vision into educational practice.

-Content analysis and the creation of categorical system were used as a main methodological design.
-Through content analysis of curriculum has been allocated a categorical system.
-In the same way was devolved a categorical system of 20 textbook´s series.
+Content analysis and the creation of categorical systems were used as a main methodological design.
+Content analysis of the curriculum led to the allocation of a categorical system.
+Similarly, a categorical system of 20 textbook series was devolved.
 The different approach to literary education was precisely defined individual categories.
-The results of this content analysis were compared.
+The results of this content analysis were then compared.

-The results of investigation provide following data:
+The results of the investigation provided the following data:

-(1): In the curriculum has been proven balance between the aesthetical approach (53%) and the knowledge-based approach (47%).
+(1): A balance between the aesthetical approach (53%) and the knowledge-based approach (47%) in the curriculum was proven.

-(2): In contrast, in the textbooks has been demonstrated marked preference knowledge-based approach (69%).
+(2): In contrast, the textbooks demonstrated a marked preference for the knowledge-based approach (69%).

-(3): The aesthetic concept has been rarely represented in the textbooks (31%).
+(3): The aesthetic concept was rarely represented in the textbooks (31%).

 Thus, it is clear that there is a significant difference between the concept of literary education and its implementation.
-On the one hand, the current curriculum is balance presented the knowledge-based approach and the aesthetic approach.
-On the other hand, the concept of the textbooks is not conformed to the requirements of the curriculum.
+On the one hand, the current curriculum presents a balance between the knowledge-based approach and the aesthetic approach, whereas on the other hand, the concepts within thetextbooks does not conform to the requirements of the curriculum.

 [6] Simon

 This paper describes the usage of concgramming as a method to identify the aboutness of a text.
 Congrams of a given length were applied on selected theses from within the Information System of Masaryk University.
-ConcGrams are similar to n-grams, in addition they are build from cooccurring words allowing constituency variations (i.e. A*B where * represents any intervening words) and sequence variations (i.e. AB, BA stands for a single concgram).
+ConcGrams are similar to n-grams, in addition they are built from cooccurring words allowing constituency variations (i.e. A*B where * represents any intervening words) and sequence variations (i.e. AB, BA stands for a single concgram).
 Analyses were performed using concGrams consisting of 2 and 3 words respectively.
 Aboutgrams were compared with human assigned key words.

 [7] Jaroslav